Well, hello, Wonderfuls!

-In fact, I barely got out of my house (or bed): missing half the work-days due to a cold streak (leaking eyes, runny nose…on and on the glamour goes)…
+In fact, I barely got out of my house (or bed): missing half the work-week due to a cold streak (leaking eyes, runny nose…on and on the glamour goes)…

 Today, I’m still half out of my mind, but I’m relieved that—when strolling through my Facebook account (largely, a collection of uplifting sayings and good news updates from friends)—I rediscovered a fantastic quote…